Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: periodic schemes

 \subsection{Limitation of algorithms with periodic schedules}

-In spite of advantages of periodic control in achieving improved robustness margins, we are now in position to explain why optimization algorithms with periodic schedules fail to achieve convergence rates that are faster than what can be obtained by time-invariant ones.

-We first explain the interpolation constraints that are inherited by the corresponding robust control problem from the time periodic structure of the optimization problem.
-As before, the control problem in Fig.~\ref{fig:multi_grad} is a tracking problem for a step reference that is now vector-valued with magnitude of the form
+In spite of potential advantages of periodic control in improving robustness of control systems, periodic scheduling fails to improve convergence in optimization algorithms.
+To see this, as before, the control problem in Fig.~\ref{fig:multi_grad} can be viewed as a tracking problem for a step reference that is now vector-valued with magnitude

-Once again $x^\star \in \IR^d$ represents the solution to the optimization problem \eqref{eq:opt_problem}.
+Once again, $x^\star$ represents the solution to \eqref{eq:opt_problem}.
 Similar to the analysis of LTI algorithms, $\widetilde{G}(z)$ must have an accumulator.

-However, at present, $\widetilde{G}(z)$ is a MIMO transfer function and, thereby, has poles and zeros that are manifested in possibly different directions.
-In order to explain this directionality of the dynamics one needs to consider coprime factorizations.
-Specifically, working with fractions over $\mathcal{RH}_\infty$, any rational transfer function matrix can be expressed in left coprime fraction \cite{zhou1998essentials, chen_logarithmic_2000} as
+However, at present, $\widetilde{G}(z)$ is a MIMO transfer function and, thereby, has poles and zeros that are manifested possibly along specific directions.
+The directionality of poles and zeros can be captured using coprime fractional representations of $\widetilde{G}(z)$ (see, e.g., \cite{vidyasagar2011control}, \cite{chen_logarithmic_2000}).
+To this end, consider the ``left fraction''